Spring 2015 CMAS Results - Science and Social Studies

 Fall 2014 Assessments

-The High School CMAS: Science and Social Studies assessments will be administered to 12th graders this fall.
-The administration window is November 3 - November 21, 2014.
+The High School CMAS: Science and Social Studies assessments were administered to 12th graders in fall 2014.
+The administration window was November 3 - November 21, 2014.

 Spring 2014 Assessments